Enabling Internet Connectivity for an ECS Without an EIP

 7. Log in to the proxy ECS.

-8. Run the following command to check whether the proxy ECS can access the Internet:
+8. Check whether the proxy ECS can access the Internet.

 ping www.google.com